ROTHLIME

 Tests showed that RothLime gives similar lime requirements to those obtained from the ALA model and the table in RB209 (see LINKS).

-Rothamsted Experimental Station gives no explicit warranty:- (i) that it owns all necessary property and other rights contained within this electronic resource and that its use will not infringe any patent, copyright, trade mark or other right owned by any third party; or (ii) that this electronic resource is of satisfactory quality or fit for any particular purpose, and has been developed with reasonable care and skill or tested for completeness and accuracy.
+Rothamsted Research gives no explicit warranty:- (i) that it owns all necessary property and other rights contained within this electronic resource and that its use will not infringe any patent, copyright, trade mark or other right owned by any third party; or (ii) that this electronic resource is of satisfactory quality or fit for any particular purpose, and has been developed with reasonable care and skill or tested for completeness and accuracy.

 ACCEPT DISCLAIMER AND START ROTHLIME